 He is a licensed trainer in Florida and is a certified member of the National Athletic Trainers' Association, Southeastern Athletic Trainers' Association, and Athletic Trainers' Association of Florida.

-McDougal and his wife Lois, who are both active members of First Baptist Church Jacksonville, have one child, Milya.
-McDougal has two stepsons, Jeremy and Brian, a grandson, Kyle, and two granddaughters: Taylor and Ashlee.
+McDougal and his wife Lois, who are both active members of the Church of Eleven22 in Jacksonville, have one child, Milya.
+McDougal has two stepsons, Jeremy and Brian, two grandsons, Kyle & Bentley, and two granddaughters: Dawson and Ashlee.